digital-asset/daml/docs/source/json-api/production-setup.rst

 Scaling and Redundancy
-***************************
+**********************

-.. note:: This section of the document only talks about scaling and redundancy setup for the JSON API.
+.. note:: This section of the document only talks about scaling and redundancy setup for the *HTTP-JSON API* server.
 In all of the recommendations suggested below we assume that the JSON API always interacts with a single participant on the ledger.

-We advise that the *JSON API server* and *query store* components to have dedicated computation and memory resources available to them.
+We advise that the *HTTP-JSON API* server and *query store* components to have dedicated computation and memory resources available to them.
 This can be achieved via containerization or setting them up on independent physical servers.
-Ensure that the two components are **physically co-located** to reduce network latency for communication between the *JSON API* and the *database server* The scaling and availability aspects heavily rely on the interactions between the core components listed above.
+Ensure that the two components are **physically co-located** to reduce network latency for communication.
+The scaling and availability aspects heavily rely on the interactions between the core components listed above.

-With respect to scaling we recommend to follow the general advise in trying to understand the bottlenecks and see if adding additional processing power/memory i.e vertical scaling is beneficial.
+With respect to scaling we recommend to follow the general advice in trying to understand the bottlenecks and see if adding additional processing power/memory i.e vertical scaling is beneficial.

-In general for horizontal scaling purposes , we recommend to treat the *JSON API* and the *query store database server* as a single unit of scaling.
+In general for horizontal scaling purposes , we recommend to treat the *HTTP-JSON API* and the *query store database server* as a single unit for scaling.
-While a setup with multiple *JSON API* services running against a single backend database server is feasible, it maybe a futile exercise if the database server itself is the bottleneck.
+While a setup with multiple *HTTP-JSON API* services running against a single backend database server is feasible, it maybe a futile exercise if the database server itself is the bottleneck.

-We can achieve redundancy for the JSON-API by using a load-balancer like nginx with some acceptable routing mechanism and then and having multiple *JSON API* services sit behind it each with their own backend database servers and dedicated computation and memory resources.
+We can run a redundant setup for the *HTTP-JSON API* by using a reverse proxy server with some acceptable routing mechanism and then and having multiple *HTTP-JSON API* servers sit behind it each with their own backend database servers and dedicated computation and memory resources.

 Users may consider running PostgreSQL backend in a `high availability configuration <https://www.postgresql.org/docs/current/high-availability.html>`__.